Whichford House

-Whichford House is a Grade II* listed Georgian country house situated in the village of Whichford, in the northern Cotswolds, England.
+Whichford House is a Grade II* listed Georgian country house situated in the village of Whichford, Warwickshire, England.
 Described by historians as "the finest rectory in the Cotswolds", the house exemplifies the architectural evolution of English domestic buildings across four centuries, blending 17-century origins with grand Georgian design.
 It is also noted for formal gardens originally laid out by landscape architect James Russell and later revived by Judith Sharpe.

 Location

 Whichford House stands just north of Chipping Norton and shares the limestone vernacular and landscape of the Cotswolds.
 It lies immediately east of St Michael’s Church, overlooking a steep valley and distant Brailes Hill.

 History

 Early rectory

 Fabric bearing the date 1662 survives from the original west range, indicating a substantial parsonage by the mid-17th century.

 Georgian expansion (c.
 1730)

 Rector John Ingram embarked on a major enlargement about 1730, intending a seven-bay classical house; only five bays were completed before he left the parish in 1747.
 Interiors feature a grand stair with Corinthian cornice, marble chimney-piece carved with grape clusters, and niche cupboards with pediments.